 I used to play drums in a band.
-I was self-taught, not formally trained, so, on some level, I didn’t know what I was doing.
-Sure, I could hold down a groove for the band, but I did it by feel and intuition.
+I was self-taught, not formally trained—and, on some level (maybe many), I didn’t know what I was doing.
+Sure, I could hold down a groove, but I did it by feel and intuition.
 I didn’t think about it.

-This taught me an important lesson about feel.
-It is not a conscious process.
-It is something you find in the moment.
+This taught me an important lesson about feel—it’s not a conscious process.
+It’s something you find in the moment.

-At first, I would switch back and forth between these two positions until he eventually fell asleep.
+At first, I would switch back and forth between these two positions until he eventually zonked out.
 Now I can get him to sleep in five minutes.

 Feel leads to a flow state—the holy grail of high performance.
 It’s the difference between playing a steady beat and the song falling apart, or your baby being asleep in minutes vs them still being awake an hour later.

 But we can’t think our way into flow.
 Instead, we must follow the advice of Bruce Lee: “Don’t think.
 Feel.”